-If you’re thinking of printing out lots of copies of the download, you might like to consider buying a pack of the books where the puppets come printed on quality card, and the cover can be used to store them after use.
+If you’re thinking of printing out several copies of the download, I encourage you to consider buying a pack of the books where the puppets come printed on quality card, and the cover can be used to store them after use.

 Get your set here